H1B1 WORK VISA FOR CHILE AND SINGAPORE PROFESSIONALS

 Can I work for multiple employers with my H1B1 Visa?

-Many Consular Officers do not know this is possible, and you may have to ask for a Supervisor.
+Sometimes it works to ask a Supervisor.
 It is helpful (to the Consular Officers) if an abbreviation of the employer’s name is indicated on the job offer letter (practically speaking, if both employer’s names are too long they simply won’t fit on the sticker).

 Can I change H1B1 Visa employers?

-Yes, but in order to work for a new employer, you must either (a) ask your new employer to sign and mail an application and request an I-797A Approval Notice and the H1B1 Visa must be approved before you start work; or (b) go to a U.S. Embassy outside the USA and ask for another H1b1 Visa Stamp (sticker) in your passport with the new employer’s name and LCA number on it, and re-enter the USA.
+Yes, but in order to work for a new employer, you must either (a) ask your new employer to mail an application and wait for an I-797A Approval Notice because the H1B1 Visa must be approved before you start work; or (b) go to a U.S. Embassy outside the USA and ask for another H1b1 Visa Stamp (sticker) in your passport with the new employer’s name and LCA number on it, and re-enter the USA.

 Does the first H1B1 Visa Have to be Issued by a U. S. Consulate/Embassy?